 The language barrier can (and most likely will) be an issue when visiting South Korea so it’s a good idea to have some helpful phrases at hand when looking for Muslim-friendly facilities and ordering your halal Korean food.

 In case you’re planning to cook while you’re visiting South Korea, there are quite a few halal supermarkets to shop for fresh ingredients.
 There are few located in Seoul: Foreign Food Mart, National Foods Mart, Zaaffran Mart, Al-Baraqa Halal Meat and Poultry, and Halal Meat Shop.
 You can also find halal marts in Busan, Incheon, Daejeon, and Ansan.

 If your trip falls on September or October, look for 2-month long Halal Restaurant Week.
 It is an annual event that promotes Muslim-friendly restaurants by inviting renowned chefs and issuing discount coupons for various cultural activities and attractions.

 Muslim friendly hotels can be found in any bigger South Korean city.
 Most of them will remove any alcohol from the mini-bar and provide information on Muslim-friendly restaurants in their area.

 P.S.
 The link leads to Tripfez own hotel platform where hotels are rated on how Muslim-friendly they are.

-Prayer facilities in South Korea
+Prayer Facilities in South Korea

-Islam in Korean society
+Islam in Korean Society

-Islam is a minor religion in South Korea but actually it has quite old roots.
+Islam is a minor religion in South Korea but actually, it has quite old roots.
 Did you know that once Korea used the Islamic calendar instead of the Chinese-based calendars widely adopted in the region?
-The Mongol-introduced Arab calendarical techniques offered much higher accuracy and remained in use until the early 19th century.
+The Mongol-introduced Arab calendrical techniques offered much higher accuracy and remained in use until the early 19th century.
 Colloquially it was called as the Muslim Calendar, although there was no real connection with the religion.